-STEP 6 - Mediation
+STEP 5 - Mediation

-Unless your Motion is about child support and the Department of Revenue is active in your case, you are required to attempt mediation on the issues in your motion before your motion can be scheduled for a hearing.
-Call the Mediation and Diversion office at 813-272-5642 and ask them to schedule a mediation date.
+You are required to attempt mediation on the issues in your motion before your motion can be scheduled for a hearing.
+Call the Mediation and Diversion office at 813-272-5642 and ask them to schedule a mediation for temporary relief.
 If the other party does not contact the mediation department or the issue(s) cannot be resolved in mediation, a hearing on your motion can be scheduled.

-STEP 7 - Preparing your case / gathering evidence (if your motion is not resolved in mediation) If you schedule your motion for a hearing, you will need to be prepared to present evidence to the court which supports your position(s).
+STEP 6 - Preparing your case / gathering evidence (if your motion is not resolved in mediation) If you schedule your motion for a hearing, you will need to be prepared to present evidence to the court which supports your position(s).
 Gathering evidence is called "discovery."
 Discovery is governed by Florida Family Law Rules of Procedure 12.280 - 12.410 and Florida Rules of Civil Procedure 1.280 - 1.410.